IBM/aihwkit/docs/source/install.rst

     model(Tensor([[0.1, 0.2], [0.3, 0.4]]))

-If you encounter any issues during the installation or executing the snippet, please refer to the :doc:`advanced_install` for more details and don't hesitate on using the `issue tracker`_ for additional support.
+If you encounter any issues during the installation or executing the snippet, please refer to the :doc:`advanced_install` section for more details and don't hesitate on using the `issue tracker`_ for additional support.

 Next steps